-INTRODUCTION
+I. INTRODUCTION

 Emergencies and violent incidents in school districts are critical issues that must be addressed in an expeditious and effective manner.
 School Districts are required to develop a District-Wide School Safety Plan designed to prevent or minimize the effects of serious, violent incidents and emergencies and to facilitate the coordination of schools with local and county resources in the event of such incidents or emergencies.
+The District-Wide School Safety Pan is a comprehensive, multi-hazard school safety plan that covers all school buildings of the school district that addresses crisis intervention, emergency response and management at the district level.

-The District-Wide Plan is responsive to the needs of all schools within the District and is consistent with the more detailed emergency response plans required at the school building level.
+The District-Wide Plan is responsive to the needs of all schools within the District and is consistent with the more detailed and confidential Building Level Emergency Response Plan.
 Schools are at risk of a wide variety of acts of violence and natural and technological disasters.
 To address these threats, the State of New York has enacted the Safe Schools Against Violence in Education (SAVE) law.